Sayonara Wild Hearts: Plot

-The heroine is then transported to a tower (The Tower), and upon climbing it, is transported to a floating city.
+The Fool is then transported to a tower (The Tower), and upon climbing it, is transported to a floating city.
 She meets and fights a masked foe with a sword (Strength), who splits into female twins, the Stereo Lovers.
-The twins then snap their fingers to switch up the universe they are in every couple of seconds, but the heroine learns to do the same, and chases the twins through the city.
+The twins then snap their fingers to switch up the universe they are in every couple of seconds, but the Fool learns to do the same, and chases the twins through the city.
 She defeats them on top of a plane and claims their heart, before travelling to a desert.
 Driving a car (The Chariot) through the night, she meets Hermit64, a foe wearing a virtual reality headset as a mask.
-The heroine travels into the hermit's virtual reality world (The World), and obtains the heart trapped inside.
+The Fool travels into the hermit's virtual reality world (The World), and obtains the heart trapped inside.

 Summoning a ship (The Star) to sail across an ocean, she then arrives in a dark and rainy city.
 There she meets a skull-masked villainess with a scythe, Little Death.
 The villainess sends flying skulls (The Hanged Man) after the heroine, but she summons a bow (Temperance) and shoots them down, and likewise survives the electrified obstacles in the path (The Sun).
 She then defeats Little Death, but the foe's heart fragments reassemble into a gigantic final monster.
-After defeating it, the heroine transforms back into her former self, the young woman.
+After defeating it, the Fool transforms back into her former self, Lorelei.
 She then imagines herself as each of her former foes, and proceeds to fight each in turn.
 Instead of defeating them however, she forgives them with a brief kiss.
-The divine arcana then tell the young woman that she has restored harmony to their world, and wish her farewell.
+The divine arcana then tell Lorelei that she has restored harmony to their world, and wish her farewell.
 She returns to her world slightly older, but right back in her groove.